s-agarwl/s-agarwl.github.io/README.md

-# This is my personal website.
+This is my website.
 It is built using the repository: https://github.com/s-agarwl/easyAcademicPortfolio